The purpose of this legal audit is to identify risks that may exist within your business that may be a threat to:

 Sydney Business Lawyers approach to the risk remediation program is, where possible, to give you a fixed fee to deliver each part of it.

-Our L’beepA Legal Audit is not a lead generation tool that will result in unwanted emails and telephone calls to you.
+Our L’beepA Legal Audit is not a lead generation tool that will result in unwanted emails and telephone calls to you from us.
 So please remember that we will not contact you about the outcome of your audit unless you contact us and request our assistance.

 In completing this legal audit you acknowledge that: